Today’s post is all about the economical and developmental benefits of raising free-range kids. Wait, where are those two rug rats?

 Consider those activities.
 Do you drive Junior to those guitar lessons?
 And are those guitar lessons even necessary?
 That second question is worth asking if Junior isn’t the slightest bit interested in learning an instrument.
 Gershwin was 12 before he even saw a piano, the author notes.

-The greatest cost is this: If you’re not letting your children flex their independence early and often, you’ll wind up raising teacups.
+The greatest cost is this: If you’re not letting your children flex their independence early and often, you’ll raise teacups.
 The author describes the lamentation of college professors who are observing an ever-growing trend of fragile psyches arriving on campus.
 They got the golden SAT score, but they probably couldn’t get from one end of Manhattan island to the other without a nervous breakdown.

 Did Home Alone simply just scare the sh*t out of every sane parent in America???
 Curse you, John Hughes!